natcap/invest.users-guide/source/carbonstorage.rst

  *Columns:* each column contains a different attribute of each LULC class, and must be named as follows:

- *	LULC: code of land use/land cover class (e.g., 1 for forest, 3 for grassland, etc.).
+ *	lucode: code of land use/land cover class (e.g., 1 for forest, 3 for grassland, etc.).
 The LULC code should match the LULC codes from the current LULC map (dataset #1 above)

  *	LULC_name: descriptive name of LULC class (optional)